 So Turtle dived into the water.
 Anansi waited on the rocks by the shore.
 Pretty soon Turtle swam back up and said, "OK Anansi!
 It is all ready now.
 Please join me for dinner."
-And Turtle dived down again and began to eat the green leaves he had for dinner.
-Anansi tried to dive down to the bottom of the river, but he was a spider, not a turtle, and he couldn't dive that deep.
-He kept floating back up to the surface again.
-He tried jumping in, he tried diving in, but nothing helped.
-He just couldn't get down to that dinner.
+And Turtle dived down possible take belief how we do things at my house."
+Anansi took his coat off.
+But without the rocks in his pockets to hold him down, he floated right back to the surface of the river again, and popped right out of the water.